Skip to content

 If your tool supports custom rules, you can use our own varlock Cursor rule file from this repo as a starting point to create your own that is most suited to your workflow.

 AI agents can sometimes hardcode secret values or leak them into generated code.
-Use varlock scan to proactively detect leaked secrets in your codebase:
+Use varlock scan to detect leaked secrets in your codebase:

 Terminal window